a-type/website/src/pages/blog/solve-the-cause.md

 - Our code is less computationally efficient
 - Our code is more complicated to understand
 - Any other future (or current) user of `randomInt` is going to have to 'solve' this problem again
+- Our 'solution' doesn't even fix the problem, it only estimates a fix.
+The first item will still show up more often, just maybe not noticeably so.

 Just one small instance of only solving the _effects_ has multiplied our tech debt in a substantial way.
 And _every_ instance of this happening will do the same.
 Hit the same connected systems often enough and the rot only multiplies further.